 In order to run a node, operators are required to have skin in the game and stake LINK on the network, which could be seen as a security deposit in case the operator has malicious intends.

 LINK is also used to pay for this data and the Chainlink services, making it the utility token powering the whole ecosystem.
-The costs for this depends on the at that moment demand and supply for data processing by the available nodes.
+The costs will depend on the current demand and supply for data processing by the available nodes.

 Chainlink is a huge project that bridges a major gap.
 There’s obviously a lot of demand for their services and the number of partners, connected dAPPS and supported blockchain networks continues to grow.